ajtomato/PythonTutorial/README.md

 The high level _threading_ module can run tasks in background.

 So, the **preferred approach** to task coordination is to concentrate all access to a resource in a single thread and then use the _queue_ module to feed that thread with requests from other threads.
 Applications using _Queue_ objects for inter-thread communication and coordination are easier to design, more readable, and more reliable.

+### 11.5.
+Logging

+    import logging
+    logging.debug('Debugging information')
+    logging.info('Informational message')
+    logging.warning('Warning:config file %s not found', 'server.conf')
+    logging.error('Error occurred')
+    logging.critical('Critical error -- shutting down')

+By default, informational and debugging messages are suppressed and the output is sent to standard error.
+Other output options include routing messages through email, datagrams, sockets, or to an HTTP Server.
+New filters can select different routing based on message priority: DEBUG, INFO, WARNING, ERROR, and CRITICAL.

+The logging system can be configured directly from Python or can be loaded from a user editable configuration file for customized logging without altering the application.

+### 11.6.
+Weak References

+The _weakref_ module provides tools for tracking objects without creating a reference.
+When the object is no longer needed, it is automatically removed from a weakref table and a callback is triggered for weakref objects.

+    >>> import weakref
+    >>> a = A(10)                   # create a reference
+    >>> d = weakref.WeakValueDictionary()
+    >>> d['primary'] = a            # does not create a reference
+    >>> d['primary']                # fetch the object if it is still alive

+### 11.7.
+Tools for Working with Lists

+The _array_ module provides an array() object that is like a list that stores only homogeneous data and stores it more compactly.

+    >>> from array import array
+    >>> a = array('H', [4000, 10, 700, 22222])

+The _collections_ module provides a _deque()_ object that is like a list with faster appends and pops from the left side but slower lookups in the middle.

+    >>> from collections import deque
+    >>> d = deque(["task1", "task2", "task3"])
+    >>> d.append("task4")
+    >>> print("Handling", d.popleft())

+The _bisect_ module with functions for manipulating sorted lists.

+    >>> import bisect
+    >>> scores = [(100, 'perl'), (200, 'tcl'), (400, 'lua'), (500, 'python')]
+    >>> bisect.insort(scores, (300, 'ruby'))

+The _heapq_ module provides functions for implementing heaps based on regular lists.
+The lowest valued entry is always kept at position zero.

+    >>> from heapq import heapify, heappop, heappush
+    >>> data = [1, 3, 5, 7, 9, 2, 4, 6, 8, 0]
+    >>> heapify(data)                      # rearrange the list into heap order
+    >>> heappush(data, -5)                 # add a new entry
+    >>> [heappop(data) for i in range(3)]  # fetch the three smallest entries

+### 11.8.
+Decimal Floating Point Arithmetic

+The _decimal_ module offers a _Decimal_ datatype for decimal floating point arithmetic.
+Compared to the built-in _float_ implementation of binary floating point, the class is especially helpful for:

+* financial applications and other uses which require exact decimal representation,
+* control over precision,
+* control over rounding to meet legal or regulatory requirements,
+* tracking of significant decimal places, or
+* applications where the user expects the results to match calculations done by hand.

+The _decimal_ module provides arithmetic with as much precision as needed.